https://invisible-island.net/ncurses/man/

 applications.

-returns the old value of cur_term.
+the old value of cur_term.

 for further use.
 If oterm is the same as cur_term, references to any

-Accordingly, restartterm saves various terminal state bits, calls
+Accordingly, restartterm saves relevant terminal state, calls

-setupterm, and then restores the bits.
+setupterm, then restores that state.

 Formatting Output